hashicorp/terraform-provider-google/website/docs/r/monitoring_alert_policy.html.markdown

 * `condition_prometheus_query_language` -
   (Optional)
-  A Monitoring Query Language query that outputs a boolean stream A condition type that allows alert policies to be defined using Prometheus Query Language (PromQL).
+  A condition type that allows alert policies to be defined using Prometheus Query Language (PromQL).
   The PrometheusQueryLanguageCondition message contains information